 In 1989, features such as call waiting, blocking and forwarding as well as expanded conferencing were introduced over ISDN.
 Advanced features came with limitations; conferencing, for example, had limited ports early on and even with packet-switching, quality suffered and call concurrency was extremely limited.

 Scaling your service to include new features is largely in the hands of your provider with PSTN systems.
-Add new features straight from your UC Portal with cloud based VoIP.
+Add new features straight from your UC Portal with cloud-based VoIP.

-Modern, IP-powered business phone systems have expansive features and enhanced versions of traditional functions.
+Modern, cloud business phone systems have expansive features and enhanced versions of traditional functions.
 UC Conferencing can now accommodate for as many users as an internet connection can handle and has added video conferencing as well as screen sharing.

 Faxing has been modernised with virtual fax, resulting in the mercurial device’s extended longevity in data-sensitive organisations.
 Softphone applications allow users to bring their desk phone with them via mobile device for unparalleled extension mobility.